Joel-Vazquez-Lopez/adaptive-rag-token-efficiency/annotation_workform/START_HERE.md

 ---

 ## Prefer a spreadsheet?
-Please consult with the other annotator(s) as well
+Please consult with the other annotator(s) as well as the project members to ensure the data formatting matches between annotators

 Open **`backup_files/annotation_backup.xlsx`**.
 Each dataset is a separate sheet (SciFact, HotpotQA, BioASQ).